zengersoong/50.012-Network/README.md

 ### My lab strategy is a set up a simple way for students to view their assigned student ID or username and
 A server-client web server for admins to access the MongoDB to make changes and alteration to the student ID/username using flask.
+*MongoDB + Python Flask + RESTFUL API*

 # Directory/ Container Nouns
 1. /student